HABS-BRAIN/ai-driller/articles/eeg-conformer.md

 • Signal strength: 10-100 microvolts (incredibly weak!)
 • Contaminated by artifacts (eye blinks, muscle tension, electrical noise)
 ```

-The challenge isn't just technical—it's about understanding how different brain regions coordinate over time to produce thoughts, movements, and emotions.

 ---

 Traditional approaches using CNNs excel at capturing local features in EEG data but struggle with long-term dependencies—those important patterns that unfold over longer time periods.
 Meanwhile, transformer models, famous for their success in natural language processing, are excellent at capturing these long-range relationships and a growing number of researchers are starting to employ them for EEG signal processing, as we previously mentioned in our previous post: [Attention Models Application in EEG Signal Processing]().